 Talk to any family members, a spouse, or a romantic partner who understands your situation.
 Discuss if seeking addiction treatment and then finding another job afterward can work for you.
 Make sure you don’t limit yourself because you have not allowed all options to be laid out on the table and thought through.
 Your physical and mental health must be a priority.
 Everything else can fall into place after you address that.

-Rehab Treatment in Texas
+Rehab Treatment in Dallas, TX

 If you are ready to seek treatment for an addiction to drugs or alcohol, Casa Colina has the right rehab program to help you.
 Our men-only facility in the Dallas area offers luxury residential treatment that includes holistic, equine, and trauma-related therapy.
 We treat the whole individual and involve family support with regular updates and a family therapy program.